LLM International Human Rights

 As a student, you will be actively involved in research at one of Europe’s top research institutions from the get-go.
 The University of Groningen carries out ground-breaking and socially-relevant research that builds bridges between disciplines and closes the gap between science and society.

 The University of Groningen is the second oldest university in the Netherlands and has built a reputation for excellence.
 Many talented people have passed through the university during its rich 400-year history, including Nobel Prize winners like Ben Feringa (Chemistry, 2016) and Frits Zernike (Physics, 1953).
 Some have been pioneers in their respective fields, such as the first female University student and the first female lecturer in the Netherlands, the first Dutch astronaut and the first president of the European Bank.

 While its history can be traced back to 300 BC, today Groningen is a vibrant student city with the youngest population in the Netherlands – one in four people here is a student!
 That means there’s always something to do, with various art and music festivals, theatres, cinemas and performance venues catering to all tastes, whether you prefer to watch or want to join in.
 In Groningen, you’ll see students everywhere: studying in the pretty Noorderplantsoen park, working various part-time jobs and partying the night away.

 The University of Groningen attracts a large international community!
 Our Erasmus Student Network (ESN) conveniently facilitates all international students in Groningen and organizes over 150 activities a year.
 The University of Groningen has strong international connections which means that you can easily spend part of your degree studying abroad.
 The University also offers several unique international Master’s degree programmes in cooperation with other large European universities.

-Want to know more about Masters of Law in International Human Rights?
+Want to know more about LLM International Human Rights?
 Fill out the following form and we'll pass your details on to a representative from the school, who will respond to your enquiry.

 Be the first to write a review!